dmentipl/bom/README.md

 To find the URL, for example, Google "Latest Weather Observations for Melbourne (Olympic Park)", follow the first link (probably), and then go to the bottom of the page looking for a section "Other formats".
 There should be links to both .axf and .json files.
-Either of these work with this package.
+You need to replace the "www" in the URL with "reg".

 See the examples directory for more examples.